Undergraduate Research Opportunities

 The U of M's Undergraduate Research Opportunities Program (UROP) provides a stipend to undergraduates for special research, scholarly, or creative projects done with a faculty member.
 You must apply and be accepted into the UROP program.
 To apply, you'll develop your own research proposal, usually in partnership or with the permission of a faculty member.
 Applications are accepted twice a year.
 They're judged on the quality of the proposed project, and on the educational benefit to the student.

-- CFANS UROP Research Projects for Summer or Fall 2016 NOTE: These research projects take place summer or fall semester 2016.
-You must apply for the corresponding UROP stipend in spring semester, 2016.
+- Examples of UROP Project Ideas - Spring 2017 (PDF).
+NOTE: These research projects take place spring semester 2017.
+You must apply for the corresponding UROP stipend in fall semester, 2017.